safijari/hyde/_posts/2018-10-20-pybind11-openkarto.md

 This file, that I called [`PythonInterface.cpp`](https://github.com/safijari/pyOpenKarto/blob/python-devel/src/PythonInterface.cpp), is the only addition I needed to make (other than the `setup.py`) to the base `open_karto` repo.
-To allow for more overall control, I abstracted the details of using the base api into a `MapperWrapper` class which takes care of things like setup and teardown as well as reduce some general tedium.
+To allow for more overall control, I abstracted the details of using the karto api into a `MapperWrapper` class which takes care of things like setup and teardown as well as reduce some general tedium.
 To expose this class, I needed to add the following code:

 {% highlight c++ %}